technophile-04/lwdXbuildSpace/README.md

 # POK Viewer

-## View You LW3D and BuildSpace POK on one App 😎 !
+## View You LW3D and BuildSpace POK NFTs on one App 😎 !

 ---